Martin Ferrero

 Martin Victor Ferrero (born September 29, 1947) is an American actor.
-His most well known roles are Izzy Moreno in Miami Vice (1984-1989) and Donald Gennaro in the 1993 film Jurassic Park.
+His best-known roles are Izzy Moreno in Miami Vice (1984–1989) and Donald Gennaro in the 1993 film Jurassic Park.

-Life and career
+Career

 Ferrero was born in Brockport, New York.
 He joined the California Actors Theater in Los Gatos, California.
 In 1979, he moved to Los Angeles and began to act in Hollywood.
 He is widely remembered for his role as the ill-fated lawyer Donald Gennaro in Jurassic Park (1993).
-He appeared as a regular on the 1980s TV series Miami Vice playing the comic relief character Izzy Moreno, an informant with a malapropism infused Cuban accent and involved in a variety of outlandish business ventures.
+He appeared as a regular on the 1980s TV series Miami Vice playing the comic relief character Izzy Moreno, an informant with a Cuban accent infused with a malapropism who was involved in a variety of outlandish business ventures.
 He initially appeared in the pilot episode as assassin Trini DeSoto.

-He also guest-starred on an episode of Cheers ("Rescue Me", season 3), playing the role of an Italian waiter.
+He guest-starred on an episode of Cheers ("Rescue Me", season 3), playing the role of an Italian waiter.
 In addition, he has appeared in Get Shorty (1995), Gods and Monsters (1998), and The Tailor of Panama (2001).
 As of 2008, Ferrero is a member of the Antaeus Company, a Los Angeles classical theater ensemble.
-In 2011, Ferrero reprised the role of Donald Gennaro in a CollegeHumor parody of Jurassic Park.
+In 2011, he reprised the role of Donald Gennaro in a CollegeHumor (now Dropout) parody of Jurassic Park.